gadse/gadse/README.md

 ## About me

+🕹️ Together with a few friends, I made a game! https://github.com/gadse/high-moon

 🌱 I’m currently learning
+  - C# for fun (see https://github.com/gadse/dungeon-explorer)
+  - C++ for utility (see https://gitlab.com/gadse/systemstats-cpp)
   - Angular for loads of fun (see https://github.com/gadse/fckry)
-  - C++ for utility (see https://gitlab.com/gadse/systemstats-cpp)
-  - C# for fun (see https://github.com/gadse/dungeon-explorer)

 🤔 I’m looking for help with cross-compiling Rust via GitLab-CI/Docker (https://gitlab.com/gadse/systemstats/-/pipelines/122136818)